chrislattman/blogging-project/docs/docker/README.md

 - `docker logs -f container-name`
     - Prints out the logs for a running container

+- `docker inspect name`
+    - Prints out details, in JSON-format, of the image, container, volume, or network specified

 ## Removing images, containers, volumes, and networks